 - Stay within your comfort zone this holiday season.
 Friends and family may have a lengthy list of what they want to do over the holidays, ranging from annual traditions like cookie decorating to more extraneous activities like caroling through the neighborhood.
 While these activities are fun, it’s important to know that you don’t need to do everything and should vocalize if there’s something that you don’t want to do or don’t have the energy for.
 Family and friends will understand, and it gives you time to recharge for the next fun holiday festivity.

 Don’t let the holiday season get in the way of your mental health.
-While it’s a time filled with so many opportunities, remember to take a much-needed rest with loved ones and enter 2022 refreshed and ready for what’s next.
+While it’s a time filled with so many opportunities, remember to take a much-needed rest with loved ones and enter the new year refreshed and ready for what’s next.

 The entire ADHD Online team wishes you a safe and relaxing holiday season!